 Fine Arts Center

-The Fine Arts Center (1907), one of the oldest structures on the fairgrounds, has its own unique character, architecture and historic merit.
+The Fine Arts Center (built in 1907), one of the oldest structures on the fairgrounds, has its own unique character, architecture and historic merit.
 Preserving and improving this historic structure promotes restoration of quality architecture, energy efficiencies and enhanced functionality.
-Building improvements will extend the use of the building beyond fair time, resulting in annual operating income for the State Fair.
-The restoration of this building was supported by Foundation donors in 2008.
+Restoration projects in this building in 2008 were supported by Foundation donors.
+Building improvements extended the use of the building throughout the year, resulting in annual operating income for the State Fair.

 Cambria Kitchen in the Creative Activities Building

 For years, a visit to the demonstration kitchen in the State Fair’s Creative Activities Building felt like a trip back in time.
 The kitchen in every way reflected the late ‘80s when it was built, and neither the design nor the equipment supported today’s advanced cooking techniques.
 Cambria USA decided it was time for a modern kitchen to address the rapidly changing world of food preparation, as well as to better serve the State Fair’s growing audience.
 Cambria led a team of contributing partners to remodel the kitchen in 2018.
 The Cambria Kitchen in the Creative Activities Building is a beautiful frame for demonstrators, cooks, and restaurants to promote local businesses and to cultivate an interest in creating delicious and attractive food.

 The North End development is the centerpiece of the State Fair’s newest neighborhood.
 Featuring a major new exhibit facility with a 12,000-square-foot exhibit hall, the North End will be the fair-time home to annually changing museum-quality exhibits, educational and entertainment opportunities.
 The North End also has features that recognize Minnesota innovations in agriculture, industry and the arts, along with uniquely Minnesota attractions, food and commercial exhibits.